tomciosegal/fitness_pot/README.md

 ## **1.1 PURPOSE**
 The purpose of [Fitness Pot](https://fitness-pot.herokuapp.com/) is to host healthy recipes for people who want to who like to eat delicious and nutrition food.
-The primary target audience are people doing gym and lead a healthy lifestyle, but after all i seems like there is a wast comunity looking for this sort of recipies.
+The primary target audience are people doing gym and lead a healthy lifestyle, but after all i seems like there is a wast community looking for this sort of recipes.

 ## **2.2 WEBSITE REQUIREMENTS**